Grinding /Bruxing and Occlusal Splint

-In some cases, chronic teeth grinding can result in a fracturing, loosening, or loss of teeth.
+In some cases, chronic teeth grinding can result in fracturing, loosening, or loss of teeth.
 The chronic grinding may wear teeth down to stumps.
 Bruxism can also lead to strain and injury to the jaw joint (TMJ joint) and associated muscles.
-This can lead to pain, clicking or locking of the joint or muscular headaches.
+This can lead to pain, clicking or locking of the joint, or muscular headaches.

 Common Signs and symptoms of bruxism:

 - Worn tooth enamel, fractured or chipped tooth or fillings